Who are you?

-The idea was born in a workshop with the world’s greatest writing coach, Steve Voake.
+The idea for Stone Rider was born in a workshop with the world’s greatest writing coach, Steve Voake.
 I submitted a piece that turned out to be the opening scene.
 Crossing an alien desert came a group of riders, like horsemen of the apocalypse.
 Only here, instead of horses, they were riding other-worldly bykes.
 I knew I wanted fear and adrenalin, dust and blood and vengeance.
 A primal story.
 I suppose it sprang from the Westerns I loved as a kid.
 The Dollars Trilogy.
 Pale Rider.
 Once Upon a Time in the West.
 But also something futuristic.
 Alien.
 Mad Max.
 Blade Runner.
 Star Wars.

 What was your favourite book as a teenager, and which YA writers do you admire today?

 Stephen King was a favourite in my early teens.
 In particular, The Bachman Books.
 I loved the darkness and the cool originality of his worlds.
 The short story, The Long Walk, has definite parallels with Stone Rider.
 I remember the feeling of the story.
 It stayed with me.
 I admire so many YA authors today.
 Patrick Ness is a genius.
 Matt Haig writes with such humanity and wit and warmth.
 Nobody gets teenage angst better than John Green.
 My friend, Clare Furniss, knows how to move you from tears to laughter in a heartbeat.
 Tim Winton’s book, Breath, is exquisite.
 Everything he writes is beautiful.

 Where and when do you do your writing?